mtncrawler/Data-Structures-and-Algorithms/Challenges/README.md

 # Challenges

-Used as example/template for challenges.
-Code and repo from Amanda Iverson.

-This repository consists of daily challenges.
-Each challenge will have a white board image of my approach in addition to the actual code implementation.
+This repository consists of daily challenges that include a whiteboard image and code implementation.